ECS153/final-project-group-0-/microservices/dotnetapi/README.md

     return privateKeyString;
 }
 ```
-This method gets called when the user visits `url/users/new`.
+This method gets called when the user visits `apiurl/users/new` (via post request).
 We obviously hash the password and compare against the hash instead of actually storing the password.
 Then the public/private key pair is created, and the public key is stored on our database, and the private key is sent back to the user.

 ### User Login
 ```c#